Arenado completes cycle with game-winning homer for Rockies - News 12 Now

 DIAMOND GEM

-Rockies second baseman DJ LeMahieu showed why he won the NL Gold Glove in 2014 with a great play to save a run in the first inning.
-LeMahieu was moving to cover second after Crawford broke from first when Buster Posey hit a grounder toward the vacated spot.
+Rockies second baseman DJ LeMahieu showed why he won a 2014 Gold Glove with a great play to save a run in the first inning.
+LeMahieu was moving to cover second base after Crawford broke from first when Buster Posey hit a grounder toward the vacated spot.
 LeMahieu reached back to field the ball and tossed it to Story while sitting on the infield.
 Story stepped on second to start the inning-ending double play.
 Crawford was initially called safe at second, but the Rockies challenged and the call was overturned.

 UP NEXT